webiken/motor-shield/README.md

 # motor-shield
-Boilerplate for Arduino Mega2560 with Makefile
+Boilerplate for Arduino Mega2560 with Makefile and AdaFruit Moto Shield